 Amaze'n Snow King!

-Snow King Mountain unveiled its new interactive maze in 2017: Amaze'n Snow King.
-It is themed with animals of the Greater Yellowstone Ecosystem.
+The Amaze'n Maze is themed with animals of the Greater Yellowstone Ecosystem.
 Maze runners are timed searching for different checkpoints in the structure, including interpretive elements related to eight animals that are hidden within.
 There is even a mini zipline!
-Cost: $10 for ages 6 and up; $5 under age 6.
+Cost: $10 for ages 7 and up; $5 under age 6.
 Re-runs through the maze are $5.
 The maze is included with all the other activities on the mountain with the Big King Passes.

 The bungee trampoline isn't just for kids—even adults will marvel at how high they can get while perfecting flips (or belly flops!).
 Securely harnessed to the bungee cords, you can try flips and tricks without fear of falling.
-A 2-minute jump is $10.
+A 2-minute jump is $10 and the minimum age to do it is 2 years old.

 At the base of Snow King lies a free bouldering park that features three large boulders/walls for all ages and skill levels.
 On Tuesday evenings from 6 to 8 p.m., a "Town Pump" summer bouldering series competition is held.
 A youth division is available for climbers under age 14.
 This weekly event generates money for climbing holds for the boulder park.